Bhojtal: Economy and entertainment

 The fishing rights to Bhopal have been given on long lease by the Bhopal Municipal Corporation to a co-operative consisting of some 500 fishermen families.
 Fishing is mainly done on its south-eastern shores.
 The lake also serves as the source of water for irrigating a large area.
 There are 87 villages in its catchment area in the Bhopal as well as Sehore districts.
 Agriculture is the main source of livelihood for people in these areas and most farmers have livestock as well.
 While some farmers have large landholdings, many farmers are small and marginal farmers with only a few acres of land.

-Bhojtal attracts tourists due to its scenic beauty.
+Bhojtal attracts tourists due to its scenery.
 The National Sailing School was established at the Boat Club on its eastern side.
 This club offers various water sports such as kayaking, canoeing, rafting, water skiing, parasailing etc. A number of operators provide facilities for exciting trips by sail, paddle and motor boats.
 Van Vihar National Park, situated on the south-eastern side of the lake, attracts tourists.
-The road passing through it has on one side the animals in their natural habitats, and on the other hand is the scenic beauty of the lake.
+The road passing through it has on one side the animals in their natural habitats, and on the other side is the lake.

 The other major attraction close to the lake is the Bhopal Zoo on the bank of the lake.
-This makes the lake a complete entertainment location for all visitors.
 The zoo is kept in quite natural way.